Annapolis Integrative Medicine

 Fibromyalgia syndrome affects at least six million Americans, causing more disability than rheumatoid arthritis.
 The prevalence is rapidly increasing, likely having increased by 200-400% in the last 10 years alone.
 Fibromyalgia remains a condition without a fully understood cause, in which patients report chronic widespread pain and a variety of other common complaints including fatigue, sleep disorders, cognitive deficits, irritable bowel syndrome, headaches, Raynaud’s syndrome, and a wide array of other symptom patterns that do not make sense unless one is familiar with the syndrome.

 There are many reasons for widespread pain and fatigue, many of which commonly result in a mistaken diagnosis of fibromyalgia.
 It is important to see a physician experienced in the diagnosis and treatment of fibromyalgia.
-Medical problems such as undiagnosed hypothyroidism, nerve problems, medicine side effects and autoimmune diseases can be mistakenly called fibromyalgia leaving people going down an ineffective tunnel of treatment and testing.
+Medical problems such as undiagnosed hypothyroidism, nerve problems, medicine side effects, connective tissue disorders and autoimmune diseases can be mistakenly called fibromyalgia leaving people going down an ineffective tunnel of treatment and testing.

 Unfortunately, even when an accurate diagnosis of fibromyalgia is made, a patient is often told the only thing you can do is to take one of a few prescription drugs.
 But if these medications are not effective or produce intolerable side effects, the patients are told there is not much else to do other than rest, take it easy and take pain medication.